*Knute Kenneth Rockne

 *Rockne set the greatest all-time winning percentage of .881.
 This mark still ranks at the top of the list for both college and professional football.

-*During his 13-year tenure as head coach of the Fighting Irish, Rockne collected 105 victories, 12 losses, five ties and six national championships.
+*During his 13-year tenure as head coach of the Fighting Irish, Rockne collected 105 victories, 12 losses, five ties an

 *Rockne also coached Notre Dame to five undefeated seasons without a tie.